What is a Gemstone?

 labradorite cabochons in different sizes some showing labradorescence

-"Aventurescence" can be seen in aventurine and sunstone.
-Asterism produces a four or six rayed star in some cabochon-shaped gemstones.
-It's caused as light reflects off crystal inclusions of rutile.
+'Aventurescence' can be seen in aventurine and sunstone.
+Asterism produces a four or six-rayed star in some cabochon-shaped gemstones caused by light reflecting off crystal inclusions of the mineral rutile.

-The chatoyance in tigers eye and chrysoberyl is caused as a parallel band of light reflects off fibrous inclusions within the stone.
-As the direction of light changes the band of light moves.
-This gives the impression of movement on the surface of the stone.
+The chatoyance in tigers eye and chrysoberyl is caused by a parallel band of light that reflects off fibrous inclusions within the stone.
+As the direction of light changes, the band of light moves.
+This gives the impression of movement on the stone's surface.

-The one thing all optical phenomena have in common is they're caused because of the way light interacts with the stone or its crystalline structure.
-The extent to which it can be seen is dependant on the angle of light and angle from which the gemstone is being observed.
+The one characteristic that all optical phenomena have in common is that they're caused by how light interacts with the stone or its crystalline structure.
+The extent to which the phenomenon can be seen depends on the angle of light and the angle from which the gemstone is viewed.

 Hardness Toughness Stability